meelivyas11/StudentGradeRecordingSystem/README.md

 # What is it?
-This is a Java Project which follows MVC architecture and uses Spring Framwork.
+This is a Java Project which follows MVC architecture using Maven and Spring Framwork.

 # How do I set up?
 ## Software Requirement